denoland/docs/runtime/fundamentals/configuration.md

 When using workspaces, this setting can only be used in the workspace root.
 Specifying it in any of the members will result in warnings.
-The `"manual"` setting will only be applied if there's a `package.json` file in the workspace root.
+The `"manual"` setting will only be applied automatically if there's a `package.json` file in the workspace root.

 ## TypeScript compiler options